meenajii2004/Assissfy/README.md

-# Marg AI - Inclusive Assessment Platform
+# Assissfy - Inclusive Assessment Platform

-Marg AI is an innovative AI-powered assessment platform designed to make education more accessible and inclusive.
+Assissfy is an innovative AI-powered assessment platform designed to make education more accessible and inclusive.
 Built as a solution for SIH 1777, it addresses the need for comprehensive assessment tools in India's skill ecosystem.

 ## 🎯 Core Features